Paani Ch Madhaani: Production

 Paani Ch Madhaani was announced on 16 June 2020 by lead actor Gippy Grewal.
 Gippy Grewal and co-star Neeru Bajwa last appeared together in the 2011 film Jihne Mera Dil Luteya.
 Principal photography began on 6 October 2020 in London.
 The film is a period romantic comedy-drama set in the 1980s.

 Release

 Initially the film was scheduled for release on 12 February 2021 but it was then pushed back to 21 May 2021 due to the COVID-19 pandemic.
 Due to the closure of theaters the May release was then postponed even further.
 The film was finally released on 5 November 2021 to coincide with the Diwali festival.

+Home Media Release

+The film is available for viewing on the Chaupal OTT platform.

 Soundtrack

 The soundtrack album was released on Humble Music.
 The music was composed by Jatinder Shah and all the lyrics were written by Happy Raikoti.
 The first single, "Jean", which is sung by Gippy Grewal and Afsana Khan, was released on 19 October 2021.
 The song "VCR" was released on 30 October 2021.